gridbugs/ocaml-ecosystem-surprises/index.md

-It tried to build the  `llama` package in the Opam sandbox (with no internet access, remember) and obviously this doesn't work when building the package from the repo as I don't check-in the Rust dependencies.
-Building the rust component meant that cargo tried to download them.
+It tried to build the  `llama` package in the Opam sandbox (with no internet access, remember) and obviously this doesn't work when building the package from the repo as I don't check-in the vendored Rust dependencies.
+Building the rust component meant that cargo tried to download them but couldn't due to no internet access in the Opam sandbox.

+I don't even want to build or install the `llama` package though!
 Unlike `opam install . --deps-only`, the `opam pin .` command also installs the local packages - not just their dependencies.
 There is no `--deps-only` flag for `opam pin` and no `--with-version` for `opam install` so as far as I can tell there's actually no way to just install the dependencies of local packages when you have some unreleased local dependencies.

 I guess I just have to wait until `llama_midi` gets released.

+The experience of setting up dependencies of a fresh clone of a project is actually something that is set to improve with an upcoming dune feature.
+Dune is getting support for package management and lockfiles so pretty soon it will be a single `dune` command to install and build all the dependencies of an OCaml project.